msfrq8/openIAE/IAE/communicate.md

 nav: communicate
 ---

-### IAE Resources and How to Contact Us
+### IAE Resources and Contacts

-If the IAE Public Space does not contain the information you are looking for, please <a href="mailto:IAE-Transparency@gsa.gov">__contact us__</a> or explore IAE’s other resources.
+If the IAE Transparency Space does not contain the information you are looking for, please contact us via one of the methods below or explore IAE’s other resources.

 #### How to Contact IAE

 More information about the IAE and the systems we manage is available at GSA.gov/IAE and in our online industry collaboration community on Interact.

 You can also go to the [IAE Transparency Issues Repository](https://github.com/GSA/IAE-Transparency-Space/issues) in Github and, after signing in to Github, click on New Issue to enter specific inquiries.